nathanbuyr/EmergingTechnologiesNoteBook/README.md

 # Emerging Technologies Assignment

 This repository contains solutions to the Emerging Technologies assessment.
 The primary deliverable is `problems.ipynb`, a Jupyter notebook that explores quantum algorithms and their advantages over classical computation, with a focus on the Deutsch-Jozsa algorithm implemented in Qiskit.

-The notebook is organized into problems with explanations, Python implementations, tests, and demonstrations.
-It covers core quantum computing ideas such as superposition, quantum oracles, quantum circuits, and the reasoning behind quantum speedups.
+The notebook is organised into five problems with explanations, Python implementations, tests, and demonstrations.
+It covers core quantum computing ideas including superposition, quantum oracles, quantum circuits, and the reasoning behind quantum speedups.
+It is written for an informed computing professional who may not have prior experience with quantum computing, so detailed context and references are included throughout.

-## Target audience
-This submission is written for an informed computing professional (for example, a prospective employer).
-It assumes general programming knowledge, but not prior experience with quantum computing, so the notebook includes detailed context, references, and explanations.
+---

-## Setup instructions
+## Setup

 1. Clone the repository:
 	```bash
 	git clone https://github.com/ianmcloughlin/emerging-technologies.git